mindis/discrete-choice-models/lc-mixl/README.txt

 - The data needs to be saved as .rds format and in long format.
 This can also be changed in the fn.setup.data()

 - The parameter order is as follows: means class1, means class 2, ..., sds class1, sds class2, ...,

+- The model allows the parameter distributions to be correlated or uncorrelated and interactions with the means to be either generic or class specific